 My final thoughts:

-But on the main topic I was talking about, I can absolutely give you numerous advantages network marketing would have over affiliate marketing.
-However, I have seen far more failed attempts and more money lost in that than I have in affiliate marketing and I have indeed built a huge business from it.
+I can absolutely give you numerous advantages network marketing would have over affiliate marketing.
+However, I have seen far more failed attempts and more money lost in that than I have in affiliate marketing (because with AM, there’s less and even no investment) and I have indeed built a huge business from it.

 I will say that a person who possess good and great marketing skills can sell just about anything, but if you’re looking to get involved in ANY of the options to above to build a business, don’t do it until you understand it well enough and know the risks.